irgaly/kottage/README.md

 # Multiplatform

 Kottage is a Kotlin Multiplatform library.
-Please feel free to report a issue if kottage doesn't work correctly on these platforms.
+Please feel free to report a issue if it doesn't work correctly on these platforms.

 | Platform              | Target                                                         | Status                                                                        |